navi-language/website/learn.md

   Designed with a straightforward and clean syntax.

-- **No Implicit Type Conversion**

-  The language enforces explicit type conversion to prevent unexpected behavior and errors, ensuring that data types are managed with intention and clarity.

 - **Modern Optional-Type and Error-Handling Design**

   With a modern design of optional types and error handling, Navi allows developers to gracefully manage exceptional cases and abnormal data.